The Exploit: Anatomy of a Modern Cyber Heist Part 1 - The Leak in the Shadows

 Automated privilege access reviews.
 The Wells Fargo and FinWise Bank insider breaches both exploited access that persisted after the employee left.
 Automated access reviews in Entra ID flag dormant accounts and unused elevated permissions.
 Guardian's hardening protocols include service account auditing and regular privilege reviews.

-ABT deploys this stack across 750+ credit unions, banks, and mortgage companies.
-No third-party MSP platforms like ConnectWise, Kaseya, or SolarWinds that add their own supply chain risk.
-When ConnectWise was breached in February 2024 and again in May 2025, ABT clients had zero exposure — because the attack surface simply didn't exist.
+ABT deploys this stack across 750+ credit unions, banks, and mortgage companies, with no third-party MSP platforms layered on top to add their own supply-chain risk.
+When ConnectWise was breached in February 2024 and again in May 2025, our customers had zero exposure, because the attack surface simply did not exist.
+That is what a managed Microsoft 365 tenant looks like when it is operated by a Tier-1 CSP whose only customer profile is financial services.

 [RECON >>>] Phish > Breach > Heist